Sarakiniko Beach, Milos

 elopement coastal natural wonder

 Sarakiniko Beach on the island of Milos is one of the most otherworldly places I’ve ever stood — a stretch of white volcanic rock sculpted by wind and sea, more moon than Mediterranean.
-It’s not a wedding venue in the traditional sense, but it is a dream elopement location for couples looking for beauty without walls.
+It’s not a wedding venue in the traditional sense, but it is a dream European elopement location for couples looking for beauty without walls.

 Sarakiniko Beach photographer by George Bowden with The Elopement Collective on Milos, Greece ⌘